IlijaMihajlovic/Networking-with-REST-API-calls-and-URLSession-Unit-Tests-and-Data-Persistence-in-Core-Data/README.md

 * On the right side, we can see a custom created slide menu with buttons inside init that shows up when the "more icon/button" is tapped inside the NavigationBar, also worth noticing when the slide menu shows up the backgorund bahinde it dims swith a smooth animation.
 ___

-* In this image on the left side we see the implmented search by lowercase and uppercase latters, filtter and sort by alphabetical order functionality
+* In this image on the left side we see the implmented search by lowercase and uppercase latters, filtter and sort by alphabetical order.

   ![alt text](https://github.com/IlijaMihajlovic/Networking-with-REST-API-calls-and-URLSession-Unit-Tests-and-Data-Persistence-in-Core-Data/blob/master/Images/searchAndPullToRefresh.png)